-You can use Checkout 51 with any store – even online retailers.
-Or better yet, shop at your local stores and support small businesses within your community.
+Or better yet, shop at your local grocery store and support small businesses within your community.

 For example, say you needed to buy toilet paper.
-With a Swagbucks account, you could order toilet paper online through Amazon or Staples and get cash back for this purchase through Swagbucks AND through Checkout 51.
-Or you could print off a coupon through Swagbucks and earn SB points for your purchase AND get cash back through Checkout 51.
-And if you have a cashback credit card, use that, too!
+With a Rakuten (formerly known as Ebates) account, you could order toilet paper online through Amazon or Staples and get cash back rebate for this purchase through Rakuten AND through Checkout 51.

 No Need to Plan Ahead

-Because everything with Checkout 51 is done after you’ve made your purchase, you don’t need to clip coupons ahead of time if you don’t want to.
-This is also super helpful if you end up picking-up one of the weekly offers from the grocery store that you didn’t plan to get ahead of time.
+Because everything with Checkout 51 is done after you’ve made your purchase, you don’t need spend time coupon clipping ahead of time if you don’t want to.
+This is also super helpful if you end up picking-up one of the weekly grocery offers while grocery shopping that you didn’t plan to get ahead of time.

 A Chance to Win $500 Each Month